ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 You cannot scale down storage.
 If your data set size has decreased, you can recover space by backing up and restoring to a new deployment.
 {: .tip}

-**RAM** -
+### RAM

 Memory resources are used for database operations and also controls the amount of memory that is allocated to the [internal and filesystem cache](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-high-availability#wiredtiger-memory-cache).
 If your database can serve most of the requests from the cache, then it doesn't have to read from disk and performs better.

 The amount of memory you allocate to your deployment is split between both members.
 Adding memory to the total allocation adds memory to both members equally.

-**Dedicated Cores** -
+### Dedicated Cores

 You can enable or increase the CPU allocation to the deployment.
 With dedicated cores, your resource group is given a single-tenant host with a reserve of CPU shares.
 Your deployment is then guaranteed the minimum number of CPUs you specify.
 The default of 0 dedicated cores uses compute resources on shared hosts.

 ## Scaling Considerations

-- Scaling your deployment up in smaller increments usually won't cause your database nodes to restart.
-If you scale in larger amounts your deployment might need to be moved to a host with more capacity, which does trigger a restart of your database nodes.
+- Scaling your deployment up might cause your databases to restart.
+If you scale RAM or CPU and your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Scaling down RAM or CPU does not trigger database node restarts.